 On a redemption or other disposition of Units, including a redemption of Units on the termination of the Trust, the Unitholder will realize a capital gain (or capital loss) equal to the amount by which the proceeds of disposition, net of any reasonable costs of disposition, exceed (or are less than) the adjusted cost base to the Unitholder of those Units immediately before the disposition.

-- The adjusted cost base of Units owned by a Unitholder is computed separately for each Series of Units owned by a Unitholder. - The adjusted cost base of a particular Unit is equal to the total adjusted cost base of all of the Unitholder's Units of that Series divided by the number of Units of that Series held by the Unitholder. - Any additional Units of a particular Series acquired by a Unitholder, including Units received by the Unitholder in satisfaction of a distribution, have an initial cost to the Unitholder equal to the value of the Units or the amount of the distribution so satisfied, as the case may be.
-Generally, this value or amount is the amount of income allocated to the Unitholder in the year in excess of the amount of cash distributions received by the Unitholder in the year. - If a Unitholder acquires Units of the same Series at separate times, the cost of each Unit in that Series owned by the Unitholder will be determined by averaging the cost of those Units acquired with the adjusted cost base of the Units of the same Series then owned by the Unitholder.
+All relevant amounts must be determined in Canadian dollars at the appropriate exchange rate for the particular transaction.
+The adjusted cost base of a Unit is equal to the total adjusted cost base of all of the Unitholder's Units divided by the number of Units held.
+If the Unitholder acquires Units of the same Series at separate times, the cost of each Unit in that Series owned by the Unitholder will be determined by averaging the cost of those Units acquired with the adjusted cost base of the Units of the same Series then owned by the Unitholder.
 Any additional Units acquired by a Unitholder, including in satisfaction of a distribution, have an initial cost to the Unitholder equal to the value of the Units or the amount of the distribution so satisfied, as the case may be.
-For example, a Unitholder who acquires 100 Series A units for \$10.00 per unit and 50 Series A Units in satisfaction of a distribution of \$400 will have an aggregate adjusted cost base of \$1,400 and an adjusted cost base per unit of \$9.33. - Generally, the total adjusted cost base of Units in the same Series will be equal to the total cost of all Units in the Series acquired by the Unitholder minus the adjusted cost base of Units in the Series previously redeemed or otherwise disposed of and the amount by which the adjusted cost base of Units in the Series is required to be increased or reduced on account of distributions made by the Trust to the Unitholder, as described above. - The Trust may consolidate all Units of a particular series to maintain the value of each of the Units at \$10.
-The consolidation of Units is a separate transaction from a distribution of Units in satisfaction of a distribution, and may occur together with or independently of any such distribution.
-A consolidation of Units is not a taxable event to a Unitholder. - The adjusted cost base of a Unitholder's consolidated Units will be equal to the result obtained when the adjusted cost base of a Unitholder's Units immediately prior to the time of consolidation is divided by the number of Units the Unitholder holds immediately after consolidation.
-For example, a Unitholder who held 120 Series A Units with an aggregate value and adjusted cost base of \$1,000 before a consolidation that reduced the number of Series A Units held by the Unitholder to 100 Series A Units would not realize a gain or a loss on the consolidation of the Units, which would have a value and adjusted cost base of \$10.00 per Unit.
+Generally, the total adjusted cost base of Units in the same Series will be equal to the total cost of all Units in the Series acquired by the Unitholder minus the adjusted cost base of Units in the Series previously redeemed or otherwise disposed of and the amount by which the adjusted cost base of Units in the Series is required to be reduced on account of distributions made by the Trust to the Unitholder, as described above.
+Unitholders are responsible for tracking their adjusted cost base.